 In the 70s, double-pane windows became the norm.
 Single-pane windows were phased out.

-Differences Between Single Pane And Double Pane Windows
+Differences Between Single-Pane And Double-Pane Windows

-Single pane windows may not be common today, but you will find them in older homes.
+Single-pane windows may not be common today, but you will find them in older homes.
 Almost all windows in a residential home will be double-pane windows.

 Single-pane windows were common in residential homes up until the 70s.
 Today, they aren’t used.
 Older homes have single-pane windows.

-The problem with single-pane windows is how they don’t insulate homes as well as their double-pane counterpart.
+The problem with single-pane windows is that they don’t insulate homes as well as their double-pane counterpart.
 When you’re trying to heat or cool your home, single-pane windows are effective in protecting your home from outdoor climates.

 If single-pane windows have a benefit, it’s that they’re cheap.
 But the money you save on buying cheap windows, you spend later when trying to heat or cool your home.